bparanj/crystal/programming/iac/docs/experiments/mapping-packages.md

 ## Mapping Package Names to Command Names for Verification using Goss

-When verifying the installation of packages with tools like Goss, the discrepancy between package names used by package managers (like `apt` for Ubuntu) and the actual command or program names can indeed pose a challenge.
+When verifying the installation of packages with tools like Goss, the discrepancy between package names used by package managers (like `apt` for Ubuntu) and the  command or program names can indeed pose a challenge.
 This discrepancy arises because a package may install a program with a different name, or a single package might install multiple binaries.

 To handle such cases, especially for creating verification scripts or Goss test configurations, you need a mapping between package names and the commands or programs they install.
 Here's how you can approach this: